 These are done by appointment with the nurse or doctor.
 We recommend regular smears for women between the ages of 25-65.
 Reminders are sent to patients whose smears are due.

-A clinic is run at the practice on Tuesday afternoon by the practice nurse and one of the doctors for those diabetics who do not need regular visits to the hospital diabetic clinic.
+A clinic is run at the practice on Tuesday morning by the practice nurse and one of the doctors for those diabetics who do not need regular visits to the hospital diabetic clinic.

 We advise on all types of contraception.
 You can see any of the doctors or the nurse for advice during normal surgery hours.
 Coil and cap fittings need a special appointment.